Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 When enabled, Kong will store and report metrics about its performance.
-When running Kong in a multi-node setup, `vitals` entails two separate meanings depending on the node.
+When running Kong in a multi-node setup, `vitals` entails two separate meanings depending on the node:

-On a Proxy-only node, `vitals` determines whether to collect data for Vitals.
+- On a Proxy-only node, `vitals` determines whether to collect data for Vitals.

-On an Admin-only node, `vitals` determines whether to display Vitals metrics and visualizations on the dashboard.
+- On an Admin-only node, `vitals` determines whether to display Vitals metrics and visualizations on the dashboard.